 SUNY Morrisville wants to minimize any hesitation individuals might have in reporting problems and obtaining help for themselves or others, due to concern that their own behavior might be a violation of college policy.

 While violations cannot be overlooked, the Office of Student Rights and Responsibilities will take into consideration the positive impact that assisting others and reporting problems has when determining the appropriate response to policy and Student code of conduct violations.
 SUNY Morrisville encourages everyone to report problems in order to put those in need in touch with professional helpers.

 The College, through the Judicial Affairs System, maintains authority to impose sanctions for behaviors that violate policies and the Student Code of Conduct.
 All students at SUNY Morrisville have access to the Student Code of Conduct which is contained in the Student Handbook.
 The Student Code of Conduct is available upon request in the Office of Student Rights and Responsibilities and is accessible on the College website, from which copies can be printed.
-All students agree to abide by the Student Code of Conduct each semester when they affirm to do so on their Web for Students portal.

 - The term “investigation” means inquiry undertaken to verify whether an allegation merits further inquiry or disciplinary action.

 - The term “reasonable person” means a person under similar circumstances and with similar identities to those involved.

 - The term “student status” means the state of the student as an active student eligible to access all college resources, enter and use all college facilities, attend and participate in all college activities and events, and to receive the benefits from the educational institution.

 The Office of Student Rights and Responsibilities Office has been delegated the responsibility to administer the college judicial system.
 Responsibilities of the office include but are not limited to: